 Many gardeners grow chamomile as companion plants.
 Their scent deters common pests and fights bacteria and infection.
 Chamomile also attracts pollinators and beneficial insects.
 Overall, it’s a fantastic addition to any herb or flower garden.

-Good Products For Growing Chamomile:
+Good Products At Amazon For Growing Chamomile:

 Quick Care Guide